mmiele/TechnicalNotes/BotFramework/webchat-direct-line/README.md

 <details><summary>C# API</summary>

-1. Add the required secrets to the .NET Core secret manager.
-In a command window run the following commands:
+1. Add the required secrets to the **.NET Core secret manager**.
+In a command window execute the following commands:

     ```bash
     > cd ./server/csharp